-Last Saturday, as the very first part of my 40 day tour, we visited an African township in Cape Town.
+As the very first part of my 40 day overland African tour, we did a Cape Town Townships Tour.
 I wasn’t all too familiar with the social and political situations down here when I arrived, so it was definitely an interesting and eye-opening experience in my first few days here.
 (Photos at end)

 A township is an area that was created for people of color to live in during the period of government-enforced apartheid last century.
 As I currently understand it, South Africa was first colonized by the Dutch, then the English.
-It was at first a place of strong racial coexistence, and we first visited an area called District 6 where all races used to live together in Cape town (which was divided into 9 districts at that point.)
+It was at first a place of strong racial coexistence, and before our Cape Town townships tour we visited an area called District 6 where all races used to live together (Cape Town was divided into 9 districts at that point.)

 In the 1900’s, the government started enforcing an apartheid rule, which banned any integration of the races.
 They mandated that people of color live together in these townships, which ended up very densely populated and impoverished.
 It wasn’t until 1994 that this was finally abolished… NINETEEN NINETY FOUR.
 So, not long ago at all.
 This is when Nelson Mandela was released from prison and came into power, finally uniting the people of South Africa who had been fighting for equality for decades.